-Any strike which is against the rules.
-Any strike that is blocked by an opponent's defence.
-A weak strike that has no impact or effect on the Opponent.
+A strike which is against the rules.
+A strike that is blocked or countered by an opponent's defence.
+A weak strike or an ineffective blow.

 Scoring Method

 The scoring shall be by the 'Ten Point Must' system, where the winner of a round must be awarded ten points while the loser receives anywhere from nine to seven points, depending on the decisiveness by which the round was won.